Paramedic Education Program

 Classroom locations across the region and online coursework make it easier for students from Clinton, Essex, Franklin, St. Lawrence, Warren, and Washington counties to learn closer to home.

 When possible, the program seeks out opportunities for our students to learn in new ways.
-This past year, for the first time, a cadaver anatomy and procedures lab was hosted for paramedic students and EMS providers around the region.
-This lab allowed our students the unique opportunity to learn in a way you cannot from books or manikins.
+Our program includes a cadaver anatomy and procedures lab for paramedic students and EMS providers around the region.
+This lab allows our students the unique opportunity to learn in a way you cannot from books or manikins.

 Tuition and fees are approximately $6,000 and scholarships are available.